smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 cp test-sort.sh sort.template
 ```

-Now, open test-sort.sh in the text editor of your choice.
+Now, open sort.template in the text editor of your choice.
 Delete the bash shebang line and the SLURM pragmas.
 Replace the hard-coded values for inputs and parameters with variables defined by your app description.

 ```sh
 # Set up inputs...